jcolag/entropy-arbitrage/2025-09-21-define-free-culture-1.md

 ## Elevator Pitch

-If you have some familiarity with the [Free Software](https://en.wikipedia.org/wiki/Free_software) movement, then you probably won't need much of this post, because Free Culture adapts their *four freedoms*[^vOPnQR], but for cultural works.
+If you have some familiarity with the {% wiki Free_software|Free Software|en %} movement, then you probably won't need much of this post, because Free Culture adapts their *four freedoms*[^vOPnQR], but for cultural works.

 [^vOPnQR]:  I don't believe that anybody else has paraphrased the four freedoms exactly like this, but I think that it'll work out well for our purposes.